 Sadly, there’s no pitched battle though.
 The would-be Moorish invaders jump from their ships into the sea and swim for the beach.
 And the show’s over for another year.

-Some might argue that Moros y Cristianos fiestas aren’t exactly politically correct these days.
-But here in La Vila, they’ve been celebrating the town’s deliverance from the invader with a fiesta for around 250 years now, and it’s firmly embedded in the town’s culture.
+Some argue that Moros y Cristianos fiestas aren’t exactly politically correct these days.
+But here in La Vila, they’ve been celebrating the town’s deliverance with a fiesta for around 250 years now.
+It’s firmly embedded in the town’s culture.

 It’s a week of noise and music, heat and colour, a unique spectacle recognised by the Spanish government as being of Interés Turístico International.
 In other words, it’s really quite something.
 Catch it if you can.